ramflorez/Professional_Materials/README.md

 <img src="./assets/images/header.png">

 These are snapshops of the featured project and assignments from the deployed page.
-Notice the Github icon followed by the link to the Github files (every snapshot links to the deployed pages).
+Notice the Github icon followed by the link to the Github files.
+In addition, every snapshot links to the deployed pages.

 <img src="./assets/images/project1.png">